Grid-Free MIMO Beam Alignment through Site-Specific Deep Learning: Evaluation

 \subsubsection{Reducing the Feedback Overhead}

 The gain of DL-GF can be partially attributed to the much richer uplink feedback: it uses all the measurements as feature vectors to synthesize the \ac{BF} weights instead of simply selecting the strongest beam.
 The feedback overhead of different methods are summarized in Table \ref{table:overhead}.
-To reduce the feedback overhead, \acp{UE} can report measurements of a few strongest probing beam pairs.
-The vector $\mathbf{z}$ is masked so that only the top-$m$ highest measurements are non-zero and the \ac{NN} is trained from scratch.
-Since the shape of the feature vector is roughly maintained, reducing the feedback only results in a small degradation in the average \ac{SNR}, as shown in Fig. \ref{figure:avg_snr_vs_npb_vs_num_feedback}.
-For instance, with 32 probing beam pairs in total, the average \ac{SNR} drops by 0.4 dB when reporting 4 beam pairs and by only 0.12 dB when reporting the best 8.
-Note that $f_{\textnormal{T}}$ and $f_{\textnormal{R}}$ use the same masked feature vector in our experiments.
-In practice, the \ac{UE} may use the full measurement vector to synthesize its beam while the \ac{BS} uses the reduced feature, which will likely lead to even smaller performance loss.
+To reduce the feedback overhead, \acp{UE} can report measurements of a few strongest probing beam pairs so that \acp{UE} use all the measurements to synthesize their beams while the \ac{BS} uses only the reported measurements.
+The \ac{Rx} beam synthesizer $f_{\textnormal{R}}$ takes the full measurement vector $\mathbf{z}$ as input.
+The \ac{Tx} beam synthesizer $f_{\textnormal{T}}$ takes a masked version of $\mathbf{z}$ so that only the top-$m$ highest measurements are non-zero.
+Since the shape of the feature vector is roughly maintained, reducing the feedback only results in a small degradation in the average \ac{SNR}, as shown in Fig. \ref{figure:snr_vs_npb_O1}, \ref{figure:snr_vs_npb_I3_BS1}, \ref{figure:snr_vs_npb_I3_BS2}.
+For instance, in the O1 scenario with 32 probing beam pairs in total, the average \ac{SNR} drops by 0.263 dB when reporting 4 beam pairs and by only 0.043 dB when reporting the best 8.